paulmackinlay/state-machine/docs/implementation.md

 Before the state machine is started, you need to configure it with states, events and transitions.
 In [StateMachine](../src/main/java/com/webotech/statemachine/api/StateMachine.java) there are a number of methods that are clearly documented as being for this purpose.
-Once configuration is done, you will need to start the state machine so that it can start processing events.
+Once configuration is done, you will need to start the state machine so that it can begin processing events.

 The API has been written so that the configuration method names are aligned with natural language.
 This is how the [application lifecycle](intro.md#app-lifecycle-example) example would be configured.